vsouza/awesome-ios/README.md

  * [AlamofireOauth2](https://github.com/evermeer/AlamofireOauth2) - A swift implementation of OAuth2 :large_orange_diamond:
  * [SwiftyOAuth](https://github.com/delba/SwiftyOAuth) - A small OAuth library with a built-in set of providers :large_orange_diamond:
  * [Simplicity](https://github.com/SimplicityMobile/Simplicity) - A simple way to implement Facebook and Google login in your iOS and OS X apps. :large_orange_diamond:
- * [CloudRail SI](https://github.com/CloudRail/cloudrail-si-ios-sdk) - A unified API to integrate logins with serveral providers like Facebook, Twitter, Slack, LinkedIn, Google+ and more.

 ### Analytics
  * [Mixpanel](https://mixpanel.com/) - Advanced analytics platform.